BIG-SA/BASH-Intro-2018/notes/2_filters.md

 Another common file type is a `.tsv` file, which represents *tab-separated values* as opposed to *comma-separated values*.
 **If we changed the suffix of a .csv file to .tsv, would we have changed the commas within the file to tabs?**
 Clearly, the answer is no.
 File suffixes for plain text files like this are really just communicating to other users what the layout of the file is.
 In the case of a `.gtf` file there is a set layout, which includes some "header" lines followed by a series of tab-separated columns.
 It's really just a plain text file though and we could change the suffix at will, like we imagined for our imaginary csv/tsv file.
 If we do that though, nobody else will know what the internal structure of the file will be & we'll either be a difficult co-worker or a terrible practical joker.
 The important thing to realise is that the suffix of files doesn't affect their internal structure.
-They are simply used to communicate *what the structure of the file is*.
+They are simply used to communicate clearly *what the structure of the file is*.
+Unfortunately, it's not uncommon to come across files with a `.csv` suffix that are actually tab-delimited.
+Anyone who does this should be sent to the naughty corner and forced to use nothing but MS Office products for the remainder of their life.

 # Looking Through Large Files